stevenrjanssens/dfreproject/docs/source/index.rst

 Welcome to reprojection's documentation!
 ========================================

 Reprojection is a Python package for reprojecting astronomical images.
+The code runs using torch in order to speed up calculations.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-   solution_methodology
+   methodology
    examples